microsoft/vscode-remote-try-node/README.md

 Once you have this sample opened, you'll be able to work with it like you would locally.

 > **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"remoteUser": "node"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.
+Uncomment `"remoteUser": "root"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

 Some things to try: